vladski-i/kalimba-hero/README.md

 # Kalimba Hero

-Is a OpenGL C application aiming to provide a similar experience to Synthesia for kalimba players
+Is an OpenGL C application aiming to provide a similar experience to Synthesia for kalimba players

 # Font